-After using OS X High Sierra for a few hours we really like the aesthetics.
+After using OS X Big Sur for a few hours, it has some really sharp looking aesthetics.
 The new update is cleaner and provides better integration with iOS devices.
 The new features will add your my work productivity and overall enjoyment.
 Having used a PC for years, we’re now using Apple products (iMac, MacBook, iPad, iPhone) a majority of the time.
 This makes VPN for Mac a top priority.

 There are literally hundreds of VPN services but only a few of them have easy to use Mac clients.
-Most VPNs give you instructions for manually settings up a VPN connection.
+Most VPNs give you instructions for manual settings up a VPN connection.
 That’s just not good enough for us.
 We want and expect the same experience we would have on a PC on our iMac and MacBook devices.
 That’s hard to come by with a VPN, but there are a handful of services we feel comfortable recommending.